Senior Associate, Ashurst Australia

-Thomas Gaffney is a lawyer (and Wellbeing Officer) in Ashurst Australia’s Sydney Disputes team.
+Thomas Gaffney is a Senior Associate (and Wellbeing Officer) in Ashurst Australia’s Canberra Disputes team.

 Thomas has been a director of the Foundation since April 2010 and its Treasurer since October 2012 .
 He was a member of the Foundation’s Working Party (now National Committee) from April 2010 to March 2016 and its chair from July 2014 to March 2016.